shettykrathan/Cyber-Threat-Intelligence-Dashboard-/README.md

 ## ✍️ Author

 **Krathan N Shetty**
-🎓 BCA Cybersecurity | Developer | NSS Volunteer
+🎓 BCA Cybersecurity | Student |  Cybersecurity Enthusiast
 🔗 [LinkedIn](https://www.linkedin.com/in/shettykrathan)

 ---

-## 📄 License

-This project is licensed under the MIT License.
+🆓 You are free to use, modify, and redesign this project for your own learning or deployment purposes.